Chemotherapy

 You may have chemotherapy after surgery if the cancer has spread to the lymph nodes or if there is a high risk of it coming back.
 This is called adjuvant chemotherapy.

-If your cancer has spread to other parts of your body, you may have chemotherapy to keep the cancer under control or ease symptoms.
+If your cancer has spread to other parts of your body, you might have chemotherapy to keep the cancer under control or ease symptoms.
 This is called palliative chemotherapy.
-In this case, chemotherapy is unlikely to cure the cancer but it can improve quality of life and survival.
-However, some patients have such good responses that the cancer can be removed.
+It aims to keep you active for as long as possible and may also prolong your life.
+You may have palliative chemotherapy for several years.
+Some patients have such good responses that the cancer can be removed with surgery.

 You may have surgery to remove the cancer if it has only spread to a few small areas of your liver or lungs.
 You may have chemotherapy before and after this surgery to shrink the cancer and make it easier to remove.